mapbender/mapbender-documentation/en/architecture/directory_structure.rst

 web/bundles
 -----------

-* here the static resources of the single bundles are stored.
+* storage for the static resources of the single bundles.
-* the following command copies the resources from the bundles to the folder.
+* the following command copies the resources from the bundles to the folder:

 .. code-block:: yaml

-     bin/console assets:install --symlink web
+     bin/console assets:install --symlink public

-* **Notice**: if you use Windows you can't create symbolic links and therefore you have to run the command (**bin/console assets:install web**) after every change in the code to copy the files to the directory.
+* **Notice**: If you use Windows, you cannot create symbolic links and therefore have to run the command (**bin/console assets:install public**) to copy the files to the directory after every change in the code.

 src